Is Chocolate Vegan? Everything You Need to Know

 At £2.30 per 100g, this chocolate is a bit more pricey than some of the others I’ve mentioned but I thought I’d add it in just to give you more options!
 Buy it from Amazon or The Vegan Kind supermarket.

-Morrisons have a white chocolate and strawberry free-from bar.
+Is Morrison’s white chocolate vegan?
+Not typically, but they do have a white chocolate and strawberry free-from bar.
 I haven’t tried it for baking so I can’t comment on how well it melts but the taste is delicious if you want something a little different to snack on.
 It costs £1.30 for 100g.

 Vegan white chocolate chips